 Email us for our 2 page information sheet, which includes pricing, delivery information, services, fees, and options.

-Placing an Order Please allow ample time prior to the event for finalizing your flower plan with us.
+Placing an Order for Your Event Please allow ample time prior to the event for finalizing your flower plan with us.
 We only take a limited number of event orders each year, and we generally won’t do an event with less than 2-3 weeks notice.
-Once you have a budget in mind and are prepared to provide the following information, we can work with you to develop a quote and complete a floral agreement, if desired.
+Once you have a budget in mind and are prepared to provide the following information, we can work with you to develop a quote.

 Your name, address, and contact information